This document answers frequently asked questions about wireless systems, and covers areas such as antennas, polarization, interference, and safety.

 Maximum available gain for the antenna(s).

-System losses (such as loss through coax cable runs, connectors, and
+System losses (such as loss through coax cable runs, connectors, and so forth).

 Desired reliability level (availability) of link.

 Some product literature or application tables quote figures, such as "20 miles."
 In general, these quoted single values are optimum, with all of the above variables optimized.
 Also, remember that the availability requirement has a drastic affect on the maximum range.
 That is, the link distance can perhaps be double, or more, than the quoted value if you are willing to accept consistently higher error rates, which can be appropriate in an example where you use the link only for digitized voice applications.

 The best way to get a useful answer is to do a physical site survey, which involves examination of the radio path environment (terrain and man-made obstructions) at the proposed link location.
 The results of such a survey can yield valuable information on:

 When you obtain this information, you can choose and know the other variables, such as antenna gain, and you can obtain a very definitive answer for the maximum range.

 Q. What does the duplexer really do?
 Why must I order the correct, specific one?

 A. In short, the duplexer is a device that allows a transmitter and a receiver to be connected simultaneously to the same antenna.